-The 1st overnight stop and the only village we saw this time on the Salt Trail, Kampung Terian, was finally sighted after 8 hours of walking.
-(When I next did it, we passed through another village on Day 2, which we avoided this time because of the swollen rivers).
+The 1st overnight stop, and the only actual village we saw this time on the Salt Trail, Kampung Terian, was finally sighted after 8 hours of walking.
+When I next did it, we passed through another village on Day 2, which we avoided this time because of the swollen rivers.

 Salt Trail Day 2

-Leaving the village it was uphill again, but the vegetation was markedly different.
+Leaving the village was via an uphill exit, but the vegetation was markedly different.

-I previously questioned the distances, but since learned the Sabah Parks guys have impressive GPS gear.
-I’ve also since learned that my phone’s GPS is not very effective under jungle canopies.
+I previously questioned the distances, but since learned the Sabah Parks peeps have impressive GPS gear.
+I’ve also since learned that my phone’s GPS is rubbish under jungle canopies.

-We passed a second ranger station, Kampung Buayan, where there is a 2nd village, but on the other side of the river to where we were – and thus we didn’t see it this time.
+We passed a second ranger station, Kampung Buayan, where there is a 2nd village nearby, but on the other side of the river to where we were – and thus we didn’t see it this time.

-Usually the trail goes through the village, after which you cross a very wide portion of the river.
-If it rained, however, this very wide part of the river becomes fast flowing and very dangerous and thus has to be avoided, as we did on this trip.
+Usually the trail goes through the village, after which you cross a very wide portion of the normally shallow river.
+If it rained, however, this very wide part of the river becomes fast flowing, and very dangerous, and thus has to be avoided – as we did on this occassion.

-Day 2 of the Salt Trail ended at a church in what was formerly Kampung Kionab, which is now abandoned – apparently the villagers moved closer to infrastructure and the structure now serves as Salt Trail accommodations.
+Day 2 of the Salt Trail ended at an abandoned church in what was formerly Kampung Kionab.
+Apparently the villagers moved closer to infrastructure, and the structure now serves as Salt Trail accommodations.

 It still has cooking facilities, a place to shower and even a fairly modern toilet, which was installed by a NGO during a project some years ago.